 For kids there are three training areas: The witches kids park SkiWelt Söll at the base station of the Bergbahnen Söll where the little ones awaits an adventure course that includes ´bewitched´ situations.
 This way they get to learn skiing the playful way, work on their coordination and find their ski legs in general.
 In the practice area Hopfgarten beginners and kids can make their first curves.
 Two magic carpets are available to bring the youngsters back up the mountain.
 Two ski tows welcome all kids in Westerndorf.
 These are freely accessible and also free of charge.

-The three speed runs at Filzboden, at the Almbahn give you the possibility to measure your downhill time and compare it to others.
+The speed measurement runs at Filzboden and at the Almbahn give you the possibility to measure your downhill time and compare it to others.
 Further there are many FIS race slopes in the SkiWelt.
 Grab the Hagermoos and Hagerjoch lift to find the longest FIS race slope in the resort that boasts an incredible length of 1500 meter (4921 feet).
-If you want to take home a souvenir video of you speeding down the mountain, check out the BMW ski movie race slope at Scheffauer Südhang.
+If you want to take home a souvenir video of you speeding down the mountain, check out our 3 ski movie routes at Scheffau, Söll and Westendorf.

 If you want to experience the ski trails even after dark, check out the night skiing possibilities in the area.
 Lighted trails are everywhere throughout the resorts: SkiWelt Söll at Hochsöll, Salvenmoos, Hexen6er and the slope descending into the valley are illuminated at night.
 The SkiWelt Brixen has a lighted slope along the Schüsterbühe lift and the SkiWelt Westendorf lights the nursery slope along the 4 seater chair lift at night time.